 His talk is based on personal experiences he witnessed plus that of one of the survivors, Capt.
 George Thompson.

 All talks are illustrated with the latest digital equipment, including a short film or two, and last for about 1 hour.
-A basic fee of £45 is charged, plus travelling expenses.
+A basic fee of £45 is charged, plus .40p per mile.